jpsank/virtual-assistant/README.md

 # virtual-assistant
-Text-based virtual assistant that tells you all you need to know (developed in Python 3.5)
+Text-based virtual assistant that tells you all you need to know (Python 3)

 ## Prerequisites
 You'll need the modules [lxml](http://lxml.de/installation.html) and [requests](http://docs.python-requests.org/en/master/user/install/), for web scraping, and [pyenchant](http://pythonhosted.org/pyenchant/tutorial.html#installing-pyenchant) for spell checking.